mikeyo89/job-scraper/README.md

 ### All dependencies are now installed!

+**From here, simply run the web-app by doing the following:**
+1. Navigate into the web_app directory.
+2. In a command shell, run the following command:
+    `python manage.py runserver`
+3. Navigate to <a href="localhost:8000">localhost:8000</a> on your favorite browser.
+4. You're free to use the application as you wish!

-**From here, simply navigate to the research_scripts folder and run any of the following files:**
+**... or navigate to the research_scripts folder and run any of the following files to locally try the project:**
 ```
 1. mvp.py
 2. mvp2.py